gumyr/build123d/docs/build_line.rst

 **********************

-The other primary reasons to use BuildLine is to create paths for BuildPart :meth:`~operations_part.sweep` operations.
+The other primary reasons to use BuildLine is to create paths for BuildPart :meth:`~operations_generic.sweep` operations.
 Here some curved and straight segments define a path:

 .. literalinclude:: objects_1d.py